-The 0% APR period of 15 months, then an ongoing 15.49% - 25.49% (Variable) APR is another bonus that card users can easily take advantage of — especially if a big purchase is looming in the near future.
+The 0% APR period of 15 months on purchases, then an ongoing 15.49% – 25.49% (Variable) APR is another bonus that card users can easily take advantage of — especially if a big purchase is looming in the near future.
 Of course, you should only go this route if you know you can pay off the purchase within that intro period.

 Things to consider